SfTI-Robotics/Code-Comparison/Dueling DQN/README.md

     return action, explore_probability
 ```
 First we randomise a number then we use improved epsilon greedy strategy then use the same explortion/explitation

+## update target graph
+copying values from behav to target so it is our double DQN implementation

 ## Training

+fixed q values thing:
+update target values after 10000 steps using tau variable